elpromyko/tic-tac-toe/README.md

-My implementatio of a Tic Tac Toe game.
+My implementation of a Tic Tac Toe game.